 Deep ingrown hairs are, at best, unpleasant to look at and, at worst, very painful.
 These deep ingrown hairs have grown through the wall of the hair follicle, also sometimes referred to as embedded hairs.

-When you treat an embedded hair, you must try to control the inflammation in the area while the hair grows out until it breaks through the skin.
-During this time, don't pick at the ingrown hair because picking could lead to infection and scarring.
+When you treat an embedded hair, try to control the inflammation in the area while the hair grows out until it breaks through the skin.
+During this time, don't pick at the ingrown hair — it could lead to infection and scarring.

 Place a hot compress onto the ingrown hair three times per day, recommends the website Epigee.
 Leave it on for 15 minutes each time.
 If the compress cools during the 15 minutes, dip it in the hot water and reapply for the remaining time.

 Treat the ingrown hair area for infection after you remove the ingrown hair tip.
 Bacitracin and triple antibiotic ointment are over-the-counter topical antibiotics available.

 You can also contact your doctor for a stronger antibiotic, if needed.
 If you prefer a more natural method, apply tea tree oil, which can be found in diluted solutions that are antiseptic, antibacterial and anti-fungal.
 Don't go above a 5 percent concentration.

 Don’t shave for three to four weeks while the ingrown hair heals.
 You should also refrain from using chemical hair removal products during this time because of the risk of inflammation and irritation.
 If you get ingrown hairs often or if they don’t respond to self-treatment, contact your doctor for prescription options.